 MA Psychology Syllabus

-The MA in Psychology contains the following fundamental subjects.
-Cognitive psychology, psychology of life span development, neuropsychology, psychopathology, psychological testing, research methodology, principles of psychology, applied psychometry, cognitive process, physiological psychology.
-Candidates should keep in mind that the table below is a rough sketch of the MA Psychology syllabus, which may change depending on the college.
+The MA in Psychology contains fundamental subjects like Cognitive psychology, psychology of life span development, neuropsychology, psychopathology, psychological testing, research methodology, and others.
 Here’s an example of the MA Psychology syllabus from the University of Delhi:

 MA Psychology Job Opportunities in India